-Last updated on February 25th, 2026 at 11:44 am
+Last updated on May 13th, 2026 at 09:05 pm

-By Specialist Franklin Joseph | Power to Women Corporate Self-Defense Workshop
+By Specialist Franklin Joseph | Power to Women Corporate Self-Defence Workshops

 International Women’s Day has become one of the most widely celebrated occasions in the corporate world.
 Companies host keynote sessions.
 They share stories of women leaders.
 They run campaigns with hashtags about breaking barriers, shattering glass ceilings, and choosing equality.